open/close all folders

 - This is averted with the shark characters, however.

-- Averted with the fish in The Little Mermaid except during the "Under the Sea" song, where they walk on their own tailfins underwater.
+- Averted with the fish and mermaids in The Little Mermaid, except during the "Under the Sea" song, where several fish walk (or more specifically, dance) on their tail fins underwater.

 - House of Mouse normally averts this with Ariel, who either shows up as a human or a mermaid, but plays this straight with her father King Triton.